 What Is Calamansi

 You can find fresh calamansi in most Asian markets and they freeze well.
-So buy a few if you find them.

-Bistek Ingredients
+Bistek Simple Ingredients

-See the recipe card for exact ingredient measurements for the Filipino Beef Steak recipe.
+See the recipe card below for exact ingredient measurements.

 In 4 easy steps, you can enjoy this Filipino Beef Steak for dinner!
-This can be served for a quick weeknight meal and ready in 20 minutes!
+This can be served for a quick weeknight meal and is ready in 20 minutes!

-STEP 1: Marinate the beef slices in soy sauce and lemon juice in a sealed plastic bag or a bowl.
+STEP 1: Marinate the beef slices in soy sauce and lemon juice in a sealed plastic bag or a large bowl.

 STEP 4: Caramelize the onion rings.
 Add the meat and potatoes back.